syncfusion-content/fileformat-docs/File-Formats/Presentation/create-read-edit-powerpoint-files-in-mac.md

 ---
 # Create, read and edit a PowerPoint file on Mac system

-You can create or edit a PowerPoint file in .NET Core with Syncfusion PowerPoint library.
+You can create or edit a PowerPoint file in .NET Core on Mac system using Syncfusion PowerPoint library.
 The below are the steps.

 ## Create a PowerPoint file in .NET Core on Mac system.

-1.Create a new C# .NET Core console application on Mac system.
+1.Create a new C# .NET Core console application.

 ![Create .NET Core console project](Workingwith_Mac/CreateProject.png)